gautham-apa/spotify/README.md

-# spotify
+# Spotify - Paadal
-A Spotify like iOS app built with modern stack
+A Spotify like iOS app built with modern stack comprising of Swift, SwiftUI, MVVM, Concurrency and Combine